Policy Language Edit

 Entrypoint

 The entrypoint annotation is a boolean used to mark rules and packages that should be used as entrypoints for a policy.
-This value is false by default, and can only be used at rule or package scope.
+This value is false by default, and can only be used at document or package scope.
+When used on a rule with no explicit scope set, the presence of an entrypoint annotation will automatically set the scope to document.

 The build and eval CLI commands will automatically pick up annotated entrypoints; you do not have to specify them with --entrypoint.